Ahmadfaisal04/Landing-Page/README.md

 # Hello 👋 I'm Ahmad Faisal

-I am a student of engineering faculty of informatics at UNIVERSITAS MUHAMMADIYAH MAKASSSAR.
+I am a student of engineering faculty of informatics at Universitas Muhammadiyah Makassar.